temporalio/documentation/docs-src/python/generated/backgroundcheck-replay-inspecting-the-non-deterministic-error.md

 This is because, Workflows in the Python SDK run in a sandbox, by default, to help avoid non-determinism code.

 The sandbox is not foolproof and non-determinism can still occur.
 You are encouraged to define Workflows in files without side effects.
+This practice ensures a higher level of Workflow consistency and predictability.

-For information on the Sandbox, see [Sandbox](/python/python-sandbox-environment).
+For a deeper understanding of how the sandbox operates and its limitations, please refer to the guide on the [Sandbox](/python/python-sandbox-environment).